 state exactly how much iodine is contained within each capsule, or tablet to ensure you know how much iodine you are taking.
 If you are unsure of the amount of iodine in the supplement, it is best to avoid taking it until you can find a brand you con be certain of.
 However, as with all supplements, if you have any medical conditions or are on medication, please consult your doctor before taking Bladderwrack.

 3 – The Bladderwrack product should state the proper botanical name on the label.

 The botanical name for Bladderwrack is Fucus vesiculosus.
 This is widely regarded as a premium kelp species.
 There are cheaper kelp products available.
 But if the product does not state the botanical name on the label you do not know exactly what you are getting.

-4. A good quality Bladderwrack supplement is harvested from clean water, free of contaminants.
+4 – A good quality supplement is harvested from clean water, free of contaminants such as heavy metals.

-Bladderwrack is a sea plant that is harvested from the ocean so it should be sourced from clean waters.
+Bladderwrack is a sea plant that is harvested from the ocean.
+For this reason, the Bladderwrack should be sourced from clean waters.
 It’s also worth noting that a health supplement company should follow stringent quality checks at all stages of production to ensure the purity and potency of every batch.

 Bone, K. A Clinical Guide to Blending Liquid Herbs: Herbal Formulations for the Individual Patient.
 Bladderwrack Monograph.
 Page 103-105.
 Churchill Livingstone.
 2003.

 Braun L, Cohen M. Herbs and natural supplements: an evidence-based guide, 3rd ed.
 Iodine Monograph.
 Page 614-622.
 Churchill Livingstone.
 2007.

 Medline Plus.
 Bladderwrack.
 20 December 2018.
 Link